CANopenNode/CANopenNode/doc/gettingStarted.md

 You can also build your own CANopen device with your favourite microcontroller, see *deviceSupport.md*.
 There is also a bare-metal demo for [PIC microcontrollers](https://github.com/CANopenNode/CANopenPIC), most complete example is for PIC32.

-Assigning Node-ID or CAN bitrate to unconfigured nodes, which support LSS configuration, is described in *LSSusage.md*.
+Assigning Node-ID or CAN bitrate, which support LSS configuration, is described in *LSSusage.md*.

 Some further CANopenNode related Linux tools are available in [CANopenSocket](https://github.com/CANopenNode/CANopenSocket).